 Step-by-Step Homemade Yogurt in a Thermos

-Why Not Make Homemade Yogurt?
+Why Not Make Your Own Yogurt?

 The topic of making yogurt came up while visiting my mom in Virginia for Mother’s Day.
-I live in Puerto Rico and was telling her about some of the things I don’t buy as much any more because of availability, cost and my starving artist budget.
+I live in Puerto Rico and was telling her about some of the things I don’t buy as much anymore because of availability, cost, and my starving artist budget.
 Greek yogurt was one of those things I missed dearly.
 Mom, who raised me on homemade bread and butter, suggested I make my own darn yogurt and set out to find out how.
 Within a couple of hours, she found multiple recipes as well as a thermos, and we set about creating the recipe below.
 I should add that it turned out perfectly the very first time.

 First Things First

-If you want a successful yogurt making session, it's important to get organized first.
+If you want a successful yogurt-making session, it's important to get organized first.

 After thoroughly washing your hands to prevent the spread of bacteria, gather all of your clean supplies and ingredients.
 You want to have everything at your fingertips so as not to be searching for things while you should be watching the temperature.